josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_compliance_as_opacity.md

 ---

-## 🧿 Practical governance remedies
+## 🐦‍🔥 Practical Governance Remedies
 1. **Transparency manifests, on the table** — if you deploy a CVE tool, publish its skeleton.
 No hidden switches.
 2. **Explainability on demand** — the bare minimum is still a right.
 If you ghost-tweak my life, I get to see the log.
 3. **Shadow runs before human harm** — synthetic tests, adversarial red-teams, sandbox logs.
 Prove it works before you turn it on us.